-Dr. William R. Brody, President of the Salk Institute for Biological Studies, an acclaimed physician-scientist, entrepreneur, and university leader, joined the Salk Institute on March 2, 2009 after 12 years as president of The Johns Hopkins University.
+Dr. William R. Brody, President of the Salk Institute, is an acclaimed physician-scientist entrepreneur and university leader.
+He joined the Salk Institute on March 2, 2009 after 12 years as president of The Johns Hopkins University.
 He is a national figure in efforts to encourage innovation and strengthen the U.S. economy through investments in basic research and education.
 Most recently, he has written and spoken extensively around the country to promote a fuller discussion of health care reform.

-A native of Stockton, California, Dr. Brody received his B.S. and M.S. degrees in electrical engineering from the Massachusetts Institute of Technology, and his M.D. and Ph.D., also in electrical engineering, from Stanford University.
-Following post-graduate training in cardiovascular surgery and radiology at Stanford, the National Institutes of Health and the University of California, San Francisco, Dr. Brody was associate professor and then professor of radiology and electrical engineering at Stanford University (1977-1986).
-He has been a co-founder of three medical device companies, and served as the president and chief executive officer of Resonex Inc. from 1984 to 1987.
+Dr. Brody received his B.S. and M.S. degrees in electrical engineering from the Massachusetts Institute of Technology, and his M.D. and Ph.D., also in electrical engineering, from Stanford University.
+Following post-graduate training in cardiovascular surgery and radiology at Stanford, the National Institutes of Health, and the University of California, San Francisco, Dr. Brody was associate professor and then professor of radiology and electrical engineering at Stanford University (1977-1986).
+He has been a co-founder of three medical device companies: Digirad (acquired by Agfa); Resonex (acquired by General Electric); and Biopsys Medical (acquired by Johnson and Johnson).
+He served as the president and chief executive officer of Resonex Inc. from 1984 to 1987.

-Dr. Brody serves as a member of the Scientific Management Review Board of the National Institutes of Health and on the board of directors of IBM and Novartis.
-He is a member of the Board of Trustees of Stanford University.
-He formerly served on the President's Foreign Intelligence Advisory Board, the Science Board of the Food and Drug Administration, on the Corporation of the Massachusetts Institute of Technology, and was a trustee of the Commonwealth Fund, the Whitaker Foundation, and the Minnesota Orchestra.
+Dr. Brody serves on the board of directors of IBM, Biomed Realty Trust, and T. Rowe Price Mutual Funds, and is a member of the board of the W.M.
+Keck Foundation.
+He formerly served on the President's Foreign Intelligence Advisory Board, the Science Board of the Food and Drug Administration, the Scientific Management Review Board of the National Institutes of Health, the Corporation of the Massachusetts Institute of Technology, and the board of trustees of Stanford University.

 As medical and scientific challenges go, there can be little question that cancer remains among the most enigmatic, confounding and vexing.
 But every day at the Salk Institute, investigators are learning more and more about the mechanisms behind the 100+ diseases called cancer, offering hope that someday incremental advances from their labs will coalesce into significant discoveries that lead to new, more effective treatments.
 From where I stand, that's a tremendously exciting prospect.